carlobaldassi/TextWrap.jl/doc/README.md

-ArgParse.jl Documentation README
+TextWrap.jl Documentation README
 ================================

-ArgParse.jl's documentation is written in reStructuredText, a good reference for which is the [Documenting Python](http://docs.python.org/devguide/documenting.html) chapter of the Python Developer's Guide.
+TextWrap.jl's documentation is written in reStructuredText, a good reference for which is the [Documenting Python](http://docs.python.org/devguide/documenting.html) chapter of the Python Developer's Guide.